michaelpj/termsandtruthconditions/_posts/2015-01-26-consequentialist_moral_character.md

 that they tend to perform.

-I've worded that so it's going to admit of degrees - as good consequentialists, we want to say that the person whoe saves a 1000 lives once a year has a better character than the person who saves one life a day.
+I've worded that so it's going to admit of degrees - as good consequentialists, we want to say that the person who saves a 1000 lives once a year has a better character than the person who saves one life a day.

 Like all dispositional analyses, this is very sensitive to the situation.
 Exactly